dbca-wa/wastd/docs/business_analysts.rst

 Use case: Track data collection
 -------------------------------
-**TODO** expand
-req PB: minimise data entry, a/d barrier crossings, handling steps req PB: internet speed is very slow in Exmouth. online transactions have to be async or minimised reduce double handling at data entry, digital data capture be able to add new surveyed sites and times, opportunistic sightings, independent of pre-configured exp design need access to other places' turtle data lots of data in different places, need data in one place need clear data sharing policies, licences all data should be as open as possible after mitigating data sensitivities
+The current implementation is shown in the figure above.

+Volunteers are trained by the NTP Coordinator and, following the NTP field manual, collect turtle track data on paper data forms.
+Geolocation is collected on GPS and digital cameras.

+The data collection methodology captures tracks with nest individually, but tracks without nests are only tallied.
+Predation is only recorded qualitatively.

+Other Volunteers digitise the paper forms, GPS and camera into the NTP Access db.
+This process is error-prone and resource-intensive.

+The NTP Coodinator QAs the data, but does not have the time resources to comprehensively proofread and compare data sheets vs entered data.

+The NTP Coordinator exports data on demand.

+The NTP Coordinator and the Ningaloo Marine Park Coodinator (MPC) create data products (figures and tables) and write, or contribute, to several recurring reports.

+From MPC and NTP Coodinator:

+REQ Minimise data entry, a/d barrier crossings, handling steps, reduce double handling at data entry, prefer digital data capture.

+REQ Internet speed is very slow in Exmouth.
+Online transactions have to be async or minimised.

+REQ be able to record at new surveyed sites and times, opportunistic sightings, independent of pre-configured exp design.

+REQ MPC and NTP Coordinator need access to other places' turtle data.

+REQ need data in one place.

+REQ Need clear data sharing policies, licences.

+REQ All data should be as open as possible after mitigating data sensitivities.

-KM: digital capture if data is compatible and legacy data can be migrated
+REQ KM: digital capture would be preferred if data is compatible and legacy data can be migrated.

-KM: NTP database is outdated and requires upgrade, no local capability available to maintain / upgrade
+REQ KM: NTP database is outdated and requires upgrade, no local capability available to maintain / upgrade.

+REQ Have the analysis script automated in a literate programming paradigm.

 Use case: Track data analysis
 -----------------------------
-**TODO** expand
+Known required analytical products:

+* nesting success
+* hatching / emergence success
+* spatial distribution, patterns, change of patterns (temporal patterns)
+* modelling: optimal monitoring from beginning / peak / end of hatching

 Non-functional requirements